 Theology of Care

-God so loved the world that he sent his Son to save people from spiritual death and the damaging effects of sin (John 3:16-17, 2 Peter 1:3-4, et al.).
-Scripture points to the life, death and resurrection of Jesus not only as the means of salvation, but as the model and methodology for personal growth.
-By his work people are forgiven sin and given renewed relationship with God and by his word and Spirit people are comforted and conformed to the image of Christ (2 Corinthians 1:4-5, Romans 8:29, et al.).
+God so loved the world that he sent his Son to save people from spiritual death and the damaging effects of sin.
+Scripture points to the life, death, and resurrection of Jesus not only as the means of salvation, but as our model and means for personal growth.
+By his work people are forgiven sin and given relationship with God.
+In this new relationship, Christians are given the Spirit who provides both comfort and help in the process of being reformed to Christ-likeness.